russ-schumacher/svrwx-plotly/README.md

 Python dependencies include plotly, pandas, numpy, and json.
 This code is written assuming you have a (free) mapbox token for displaying background maps, but there are other map options you can use without a token (see https://plotly.com/python/mapbox-layers/).

+I've also added county boundaries via a geojson file - if you're plotting for a different state or the US you'll need to track down such a file, for example here: https://eric.clst.org/tech/usgeojson/